mesosphere/dcos-docs-site/pages/services/edge-lb/getting-started/single-lb/index.md

    }
    ```

-1. Deploy the Edge-LB configuration.
+1. Deploy the Edge-LB pool configuration.

    ```bash
    dcos edgelb create sample-minimal.json
    ```

-1. After the pool and service have been deployed, access the `host-httpd` service at `http://<public-ip>/`.

-   You can find the private IP(s) (that DC/OS was configured with) of the node(s) that the Edge-LB load balancers are running on with the following command:
+1. Find the private IP addresses of the node(s) that the Edge-LB load balancers are running on with the following command:

    ```
    dcos edgelb endpoints sample-minimal
    ```

-   You can then use this information to determine the public IP that you would like to use to access the load balancer.
-You can also use this technique to discover public IP addresses for your cluster: [Finding a Public Agent IP](https://docs.mesosphere.com/1.12/administering-clusters/locate-public-agent/).
+   You can then use this information to determine the public IP address to use to access the load balancer.

+   For more information about finding public IP addresses for your cluster, see [Finding a public agent IP](/1.13/administering-clusters/locate-public-agent/).

+1. After the pool and service have been deployed, access the load-balanced service at `http://<public-ip>/`.

+1. Verify you have access to the app.